TheOdinProject/curriculum/ruby/ruby.md

 * A great little [Regex Tutorial](http://regexone.com/) and the example problems (should only take an hour or so)

 ##### A Brief Summary
-Strings are just made up of individual characters and denoted with quotes.  `> I confuse Ruby and probably throw an error` but `> "I do not because I have quotes"`.
+Strings are just made up of individual characters and denoted with quotes.  `> I confuse Ruby and probably throw an error` but `> "I do not because I have quotes"`

 **Double Quotes** are often interchangeable with **Single Quotes**... there's almost no difference and you're free to use either.
 Two cases make the distinction important: